Temuujin-Munkhtsetseg/knowledge-graph/README.md

 The GitLab Knowledge Graph is a system to create a structured, queryable representation of code repositories.
 It captures entities like files, directories, classes, functions, and their relationships (imports, calls, inheritance, etc.), enabling advanced code understanding and AI features.

-> Note: This project is not production ready and is still under active development.
+> Note: This project is now in public beta.
+While core functionality is stable, some features may still be evolving.

 ## Documentation